bshredder/gene-sequencer/README.md

 * Use the correct header guards
-* Class defintions go into header files
+* Class definitions go into header files
-* Class method defintions (implementation) go into cpp files
+* Class method definitions (implementation) go into cpp files

 **Requirement #6 - Archive project to your github account**